-- We want to continue funding research to discover cures for rare neurological conditions, and provide assistance to those who are struggling from them.
+- We want to continue funding research to discover cures for rare neurological conditions and provide assistance to those who are struggling with them.

 - We want to build a lifelong passion in all our members to HELP and VOLUNTEER in the community.

 That’s us!
 The HERO (Helping Everyone Reach Out) Club.

 “The Hero Club” is a 501(c)(3) registered non-profit that raises awareness and funds for research on rare neurological and vestibular conditions.
 We host a variety of fun events for the whole family.
 Profits from all of these events are given to industry leading hospitals so they can continue their research and hopefully develop cures for these terrible conditions.

 From a very young age, my parents taught me and my sister the value of giving, be it family, community or neighborhood.
 We learned to always give without expecting anything in return.
 While others might have spent their time playing games, we worked hard at volunteering.
 And we loved it.

 Being honest, I never truly understood what all the fuss was about.
 I was just like any other kid.
 Carefree, fun-loving, always playing games, and not worried about anything, especially the future.
 But one year, when I was 10 years old, an unexpected thing happened in my family.
 My mom was suddenly hospitalized.